Maguindanao massacre: Declaration of martial law

 On December 4, 2009, through Proclamation No. 1959, President Gloria Macapagal Arroyo officially placed Maguindanao province under a state of martial law, thereby suspending the privilege of the writ of habeas corpus.
 Executive Secretary Eduardo Ermita said the step was taken in order to avert the escalation of "lawless" violence in the province and pave the way for the swift arrest of the suspects in the massacre.
 Following the declaration, authorities carried out a raid on a warehouse owned by Andal Ampatuan Jr. The raid resulted in the confiscation of more than 330,000 rounds of 5.56×45mm NATO ammunition, a Humvee, and an improvised armored vehicle.
 Twenty militiamen were arrested on the premises.
 Captain James Nicolas of Special Forces was able to retrieve more high powered firearms and ammo after the incident.
-In the same raid, the law enforcers also uncovered thousands of Voter's ID buried on the ground.
+In the same raid, law enforcement also uncovered thousands of voter IDs buried in the ground.
 The state of martial law in Maguindanao was lifted on December 13, 2009.